-Sarah lived a happy life.
-Her book was full of colorful memories, for many things that had already happened in her life.
+Jade lived a happy life.
+Her book was full of colorful memories for many things that had already happened in her life.
 Although there had been some ups and downs, the book made her happy.
 It had become part of her.
-Sarah was still young, and so her book had only a few chapters.
+Jade was still young and so her book had only a few chapters.

 Her imagination ran wild as she thought things that would make her story exciting and beautiful.

 One day, as she sat with her book, it suddenly became dark.
 Something wasn’t right and Jade was afraid.
 She tried to cover the book because it was the most precious thing she had.

 But when the darkness had left, there was a terrible mess on the page she’d been working on.

 For a few moments, Jade sat there wide-eyed, unable to move.
 Her heart pounded in her chest.
 She quickly closed the book.

 Perhaps it had just been a bad dream.
 But as she opened the book again, there it was.

 Frightened and confused, Jade wondered what had happened and why her page looked like that.